 Campus Permanent Resident Policy

 Missouri State University ("University") will only support a petition for an individual’s permanent residency in limited circumstances.
-Tenure-track academic positions or positions designated as "permanent", i.e., funded for three years, may be eligible for a University-sponsored petition for legal permanent residency.
-Before University will sponsor an applicant’s Petition, the Permanent Residency Approval Committee ("PRAC") will review applicant eligibility and processing priority (see #5 below for PRAC membership).
-Post-doctoral positions and other non-permanent positions; e.g. "visiting" "acting", "interim", etc. are not eligible for University-sponsored permanent residency Petitions.
-All attorneys’ fees for permanent residency (whether or not sponsored by the University) shall be the responsibility of the individual unless previously discussed and approved by the department, the Dean and the Provost of the University.
-The Office for Institutional Equity and Compliance (formerly the Office of Equal Opportunity) shall be responsible for overseeing this policy, and any questions should be directed to that office.
+Tenure-track academic positions or positions designated as "permanent", i.e., funded for three years, may be eligible for a university-sponsored petition for legal permanent residency.
+Before university will sponsor an applicant’s Petition, the Permanent Residency Approval Committee ("PRAC") will review applicant eligibility and processing priority.
+Postdoctoral positions and other non-permanent positions (e.g., "visiting", "acting", "interim", etc.) are not eligible for university-sponsored permanent residency Petitions.
+All attorneys’ fees for permanent residency (whether or not sponsored by the university) shall be the responsibility of the individual unless previously discussed and approved by the department and the Dean.

-- University will sign petitions on behalf of non-immigrants seeking permanent residence only within certain employment-based classifications as defined by U.S. Citizenship and Immigration Services (USCIS).
-Before a representative from University will sign the petition, all applicants must be reviewed and approved by the PRAC.
-Petitioners not approved by PRAC may seek outside legal counsel, but the University will not sign the petition for permanent residency.
-University’s General Counsel or a private attorney properly engaged to represent the University will review externally processed petitions as required.
-The role of University is limited to those aspects of document preparation and submission that are directly related to the University's interests and responsibilities as an employer.
+University will sign petitions on behalf of non-immigrants seeking permanent residence only within certain employment-based classifications as defined by U.S. Citizenship and Immigration Services ("USCIS").
+Petitioners not approved by PRAC may seek outside legal counsel, but the university will not sign the petition for permanent residency.

-- A Permanent Residency Approval Committee, composed of the following: Provost or Associate Provost, College Deans, Chancellor of Mountain Grove, Chancellor of West Plains, the Director of Human Resources, Equal Employment Opportunity Office (ex-officio non-voting member) and General Counsel’s Office (ex-officio non-voting member) will review cases, establish institutional PR processing priorities, and determine the appropriateness of cases that have been recommended by a University department.
-Cases deemed inappropriate for University sponsorship will be returned to the initiating department with a written explanation of the denial.
+A Permanent Residency Approval Committee, composed of the following: rovost or deputy/associate provost, college deans, chancellor of Mountain Grove, chancellor of West Plains, the director of human resources, department of international services (ex-officio non-voting member) and general counsel’s office (ex-officio non-voting member) will review cases, establish institutional PR processing priorities, and determine the appropriateness of cases that have been recommended by a university department.